V45web/DNS/README.md

-Im trying to make my own dns
+Im trying to make my own dns and domain